 Many countries have strict rules on the reporting of incidents.
 For example, the U.K. has Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 Ireland has Safety, Health and Welfare at Work (Reporting of Accidents and Dangerous Occurrences) Regulations 2016.
 Further, the U.S. has the Occupational Safety and Health Act of 1970 where reporting is detailed in Section 8.

-Regulations set out minimum reporting timelines for specified injuries, dangerous occurrences and occupational diseases.
+Regulations set out minimum reporting timelines.
+That is for specified injuries, dangerous occurrences and occupational diseases.
 Therefore, a safety reporting process is critical.
 Reason being, it ensures that these issues are captured and reported in the statutory timescales.

-Kianda software is easily tailored to meet specific laws and regulations.
-As well as that, it is prepared to adapt to any changes in legislation, as they occur.
+Kianda software easily tailors to meet specific laws and regulations.
+As well as that, it prepares to adapt to any changes in legislation, as they occur.

 An example of an incident report required by these regulations would be if a scaffolding collapsed in Ireland.
 It must be reported to the Health and Safety Authority in ten days, or risk prosecution.
-On the other hand, in the U.K., an incident such as this would need to be reported immediately.
+On the other hand, in the U.K., an incident such as this should be reported immediately.